scoulomb/home-assistant/README.md

 - Paper notes (letter)
 - Optional tagged part in [Note on QNAP Smart URL and file sharing](./appendices/file-sharing/README.md)
+  - Sync completed only doubt is: # Program is closed when sync
+  - and do a cj ? can keep it like this
 - Volet: [Scenario](./Tahoma/hardware-remotes/lanceur-scenario.md) -> Docker image (HA staging aera == secdata file moved to https://gist.github.com/scoulomb/ac0b63607102e4d94abcc562d33d6f06)
 - Also apple HomeKit.
 Check [Apple ecosystem](#apple-smarthome-ecosystem-as-alternative-to-ha)
   - Resetup (see paper) via HomeKit